Header Image 1

 Restorative behaviour is at the heart of everything we do at The Marvell College.

-Our Rewards and Behaviour Guide for Parents is designed to help parents understand the systems and sanctions at our school whilst recognising that we place a huge emphasis on students being rewarded for doing the right thing.
+Our Rewards and Behaviour Guide for Parents is designed to help parents understand the systems and sanctions at our school whilst recognising that we place a huge emphasis on pupils being rewarded for doing the right thing.

-The Marvell College wants to ensure that students are rewarded for their efforts, hard work and exemplary behaviour.
-We want parents to understand restorative behaviour and the following pages outline the school’s positive approach to ensuring students behave in a way which helps everyone in the community learn well and flourish both socially and emotionally.
+The Marvell College wants to ensure that pupils are rewarded for their efforts, hard work and exemplary behaviour.
+We want parents to understand restorative behaviour and the following pages outline the school’s positive approach to ensuring pupils behave in a way which helps everyone in the community learn well and flourish both socially and emotionally.
 We would be grateful if you would read and discuss this with your child.

 Our Behaviour Policies can be found by clicking the link here: School Policies